 Based on legal regulations, our website contains information that allows you to get in touch our company quickly and electronically and to directly communicate with us, which also includes a general address for ‘electronic mail’ (e-mail address).

-If you contact us by e-mail, telephone or fax, the personal data you provide (e.g. name, e-mail address, etc.) will be stored and processed by us for the purpose of processing your request.
+If you contact us by e-mail or telephone, the personal data you provide (e.g. name, e-mail address, etc.) will be stored and processed by us for the purpose of processing your request.
 Your data will not be shared without your consent.

 This data is processed on the basis of Article 6 (1) (b) of the GDPR, provided that your enquiry relates to the fulfilment of a contract or is required to implement pre-contractual measures.
 In all other cases, processing is based on our legitimate interest in the effective processing of any enquiries sent to us (Article 6 [f] of the GDPR) or your consent (Article 6 [f] of the GDPR), provided that this consent has been requested.